farhadkpx/DEND-Data-Engneering-Nano-Degree-/DEND_Capstone_Project/README.md

 **B. `If the pipelines were run on a daily basis by 7am:`**

+Apache Airflow does compatible integration with Python and AWS programming working environment.
 We can use Apache Airflow with set timeline (in this case around 6:00 am) with each DAG to run the whole ETL data pipeline on  hourly, daily basis or as needed.
-Apache Airflow does compatible integration with Python and AWS programming working environment.
-Also we can use Service Level Agreement (SLA) of sending emails in the event a task exceeds its expected time frame from the start of the DAG execution using time delta.
-These entries can be utilized for monitoring the performance of both the Airflow DAGs.
+Also we can use `Service Level Agreement (SLA)` of sending emails in the event a task exceeds its expected time frame from the start of the DAG execution using time delta.
+Both of these features can be utilized for monitoring the performance of Airflow DAGs.

 **C. `If the database needed to be accessed by 100+ people:`**

 Amazon Redshift can handle up to 500 connections securely and efficiently with live data sharing within across AWS user accounts.
 User can easily, instantly and securely query live data from a Redshift cluster with permissions.
 So we can move this database to Redshift with confidence to handle this kind of needed request.
 The cost structure should be explored as needed.

 ### `Step 6:` Analytical query purview: